 Can I go to higher education as an adult?

-Access to higher education is possible if you have legal residence in the Netherlands, even during a procedure.
-If you are allowed to start the education, you are allowed finish teh course.
-Without a residence permit you can only do an internship at MBO schools or in practical education.
-You have to pay for your education, the costs can be higher for foreign students.
+Access to higher education is possible if you have legal residence in the Netherlands, for instance during a procedure.
+If you are allowed to start the education, you are allowed finish the course, even if you are no longer legally resident.
+However, without a residence permit an internship is only possible in MBO-schools or in practical education, not in other schools.

 What are the rules for tuition fees for higher education?